ElliotSchmitt/Basaa-Machine-Learning/basaa/test/README.md

 WER: 39.51744127948075
 ```

-Some of our experiments are not shown in this repository as they were deemed either irrelevant, or utterly wrong
+Some of our experiments are not shown in this repository as they were deemed either irrelevant, or utterly wrong.
+Data exploration is shown in the notebook `Basaa_playground.ipynb` in the root folder